 Patients often think that you just grow out of acne, and you have to let it run its course.
 This is just not the case.
 There are many effective treatments available to help relieve the symptoms of acne and keep your skin clear.
-In some cases, we may prescribe a medication like antibiotics to reduce the numbers of P. acnes bacteria on the skin.
+In some cases, we may prescribe a medication like antibiotics to reduce the number of P. acnes bacteria on the skin.
 For those who struggle with acne due to de-regulated hormonal production, a prescription drug to regulate hormones may be beneficial.
 The only medication proven to benefit the most severe forms of acne is isotretinoin, but due to potential risks and adverse effects, there are strict regulations about who can take this drug.

 In addition to medications, your dermatologist may also perform acne removal in the office.
 Professional acne removal is the only truly safe way to “pop” pimples, and it is typically only recommended for those patients who have cystic acne.
 This type of acne leads to the creation of small sacs beneath the skin that fill with dead skin cells, sebum oils, and other byproducts.
 In many cases, these cysts will not clear up on their own and can be very painful.
 For this reason, your dermatologist may opt to surgically remove them in the office.

 Laser therapy may be recommended as a way to quickly reduce the numbers of P. acnes bacteria on the skin.
-If you have numerous blackheads and whiteheads, your dermatologist may also recommend a chemical peel to breakdown and pull out the materials clogging your pores.
+If you have numerous blackheads and whiteheads, your dermatologist may also recommend a chemical peel to break down and pull out the materials clogging your pores.

 When It’s Time to Contact U.S. Dermatology Partners